build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 We are now ready to move on to the final step, Step 4, where we will generate a step-by-step tutorial based on the summarized transcript and create a quiz to test our understanding and gained knowledge.

-## Part 4 - Using ChatGPT APIs for summary and quiz.
+## Part 4 - Extracting steps and creating a quiz using ChatGPT APIs.

 To begin experimenting with ChatGPT, you will need to retrieve the API keys that you created in Part 1 and replace the value within the quotation marks for the openai.api_key variable in your code.